Latin name: Equus caballus

 Farmer's Lung is a rural disease that can be caused by inhalation of airborne Thermophilic actinomycetes.
-Farmer's Lung occurred in an 11-year-old girl briefly exposed to this mould at a riding school (29).
+One case report is of an 11-year-old girl briefly exposed to this mold at a riding school (33).

 - Løwenstein H. Allergene von Katze, Hund, Rind und Pferd.
 Allergologie 1981;4:265

-- Løwenstein H, Markussen B, Weeke B. Identification of allergens in extract of horse hair and dandruff by means of crossed radioimmunoelectrophoresis.
+- Lowenstein H, Markussen B, Weeke B. Identification of allergens in extract of horse hair and dandruff by means of crossed radioimmunoelectrophoresis.
 Int Arch Allergy Appl Immunol 1976;51(1):38-47

 - Markussen B, Loowenstein H, Weeke B. Allergen extract of horse hair and dandruff.
 Quantitative immunoelectrophoretic characterization of the antigens.
 Int Arch Allergy Appl Immunol 1976;51(1):25-37